 2018 Fellow, Ellie Bernstein '20

-Hailing from Sammamish, Washington, Ellie returned to the Pacific Northwest this summer to intern at the Seattle Pediatric Concussion Research Collaborative, a joint initiative of the Seattle Children's Research Institute and the University of Washington.
-Concentrating in Neurobiology, Ellie will gain meaningful real world experience as she examines knowledge about and management of sports-related concussions in low-resource, Hispanic communities in Greater Seattle.
+Hailing from Sammamish, Washington, Ellie returned to the Pacific Northwest this summer to intern at the Seattle Pediatric Concussion Research Collaborative.
+This Collaborative is a joint initiative of the Seattle Children's Research Institute and the University of Washington.
+Concentrating in Neurobiology, Ellie gained meaningful real world experiences and learned about the management of sports-related concussions in low-resource Latinx communities in Greater Seattle.

 2017 Fellow, Joseph Winters '20